 When looking at the Appraisal Summary that shows an expected sale price of $18,880 we can see that there might be potential to ask a little more for this vehicle.
 It has a clean Carfax too which will make it more appealing to buyers.

-For average condition retail, Black Book shows $19,200 and Manheim Market Report shows $18,900 which reflects what the Appraisal Summary number of $18,880 shows above.
+For average condition retail, Black Book shows $19,100 and Manheim Market Report shows $18,600 which is in line with what the Appraisal Summary number of $18,880 shows above.

 When consulting the Live Local Market report we see that the average retail asking price within 200 miles is $19,168, based on an average mileage of 28,797 which is slightly higher than the example we are assessing that has just shy of 24,000 miles.